 Application Top Tips

-There are less than three weeks left to apply for the Cancer Research UK Graduate Scheme.
-To help you finish your application we've pulled together our top tips so you're in with the best chance of being successful.
+Applications for the 2018 Cancer Research UK Graduate Scheme are now closed.
+If you are thinking of applying next year then take a look at the top tips we've pulled together so you're in with the best chance of being successful.

 Do your research

 We’re looking for candidates who are passionate about Cancer Research UK so make sure you’ve looked through our website to get an understanding of our vision and values and find out if we’re the right company for you.

 It’s also important that you gain an understanding of our work and the different functions at Cancer Research UK so you can narrow down the graduate streams you’re interested in applying to and you know where your skills and experience would be most valuable.

 Hopefully after this you have a really clear reason in your mind about why you want to work at Cancer Research UK and how you can help us achieve our goals.

 We receive hundreds of applications per stream so a CV that is well formatted and easy to read is essential.
 Use bullet points to break down your key tasks and achievements, focus on the most relevant information for the scheme you’re applying to, and don’t leave us to infer anything – we want to be able to see clearly what you’ve done, the skills you’ve gained, and how you’ll be able to apply these in the graduate scheme.

 These are interview style questions so use the STAR approach to help you structure your answers.
 Set the context, the specific actions you took, and the result.
 If you can show learning from that experience, even better.